-The Community Soup Kitchen has also ceasing regular operations until further notice and will be collaborating with Open Arms in assuring those most at risk are receiving adequate food and nutrition.
-We anticipate a service of delivering prepared food and non-perishables to the front door of those in need without having direct personal contact.
+The Community Soup Kitchen has also ceased regular operations until further notice and will be collaborating with Open Arms in assuring those most at risk are receiving adequate food and nutrition.
+This service of delivering prepared food and non-perishables to the front door of those in need is done without having direct personal contact.

 If you wish to support us in this effort or otherwise, please do so at the following: